LauraSB-NLP/Synthetic-text-data-generation-with-quantized-LLMs/README.md

 - `data/`: Synthetic datasets generated during the experiments
 - `results/`: Evaluation results and metrics derived from the generated datasets

+### Notebooks Overview

+- `01_model_selection.ipynb`: Selection and analysis of quantized LLMs under hardware constraints.
+- `02_dataset_generation.ipynb`: Generation of the synthetic text dataset using the selected model.
+- `03_dataset_evaluation.ipynb`: Evaluation of the generated dataset using qualitative and quantitative metrics.

 ### Dataset Description

 The generated synthetic dataset is provided in Excel format and contains the outputs produced during Phase 2 of the project.
 Each row corresponds to a generated text instance along with its associated attributes used during evaluation.

+### Results Overview

+This folder contains the results obtained during Phase 3 of the project.

+The evaluation focuses on the quality of the generated synthetic dataset, including qualitative analysis and quantitative metrics derived from the experimental setup.

 ## Technologies
 - Python